Student Mobility Outgoing - Erasmus+ (KA 131) (2021-2027)

 Detailed information can be obtained from the host university and, if applicable, from your departmental coordinator.
 You can also find helpful information in our exchange opportunities database "Gö abroad".
 Registration procedures at partner universities may vary.
 Therefore, discuss the necessary steps for nomination and enrolment with the departmental coordinator at the receiving college or university.
 Nomination and enrolment are not carried out by the International Office Göttingen.

-The Learning Agreement is a mandatory document for an Erasmus+ stay.
-The learning agreement contains the courses you want to attend abroad and the courses you want to receive credit for later in Göttingen.
+The Online Learning Agreement is your learning agreement and a mandatory document for an Erasmus+ funded stay.
+The learning agreement contains the courses you would like to attend abroad and the courses you would like to have recognized later in Göttingen.
 A complete and therefore valid Learning Agreement contains signatures of the following persons: Participant, program officer or authorized person of the home faculty and contact person at the partner university.

-If you want to study at a partner university for a full academic year, you should record courses for all planned semesters in the Learning Agreement.
-If this is not possible, you must create a new Learning Agreement before the start of the second semester.
+If you want to study for a full academic year at a partner university, you should record courses for all planned semesters in the learning agreement.
+If this is not possible, you will need to create a new Learning Agreement before the start of the second semester.

 In the Erasmus+ Key Action 131 programme, a compulsory online language assessment must be taken (from August 2022).
 If one of the following languages will be the first language of instruction during the stay abroad, the test must be taken before the start of the stay: English (EN), Spanish (ES), French (FR) or Italian (IT).

 Offers in other EU languages as well as Icelandic, Macedonian, Norwegian, Serbian, and Turkish will be successively integrated.